SebTechDevelopment/Magento-Blog-Module/README.md

 - Creating, Deleting, Updating of blogs.
 - Individual blogs can be enabled/disabled.
-- Supports the Magento Pag Builder.
+- Supports the Magento Page Builder.
 - Toggle to put link in menu or footer-menu.

 ## installation